 I am currently travelling in Cambodia.
 I have lost my card and reported it but don’t have access to my funds at present as I don’t have my card details? my statements are going to my old email address which I am locked out of as well at present.
 I need to access my money to live and get home.
 Please help.
 I am a student and my Australian sim card doesn’t work in Cambodia!!

 Unfortunately you’ve come through to finder.com.au, an online comparison service.
 We don’t handle any Citibank products or accounts.
 Please speak to the customer service team at Citibank to sort out your access with your account.
 They should be able to assist

 I am wanting to apply for a Citibank Plus Account particularly to use for travelling overseas and in Hawaii, however I can’t seem to find many citibank atms.
 Can withdrawals be made at other atms and if so which ones.

-You can withdraw from any ATM which accepts VISA cards with this account, the ATMs do not need to be Citibank ATMs.
+You can withdraw from any ATM which accepts Debit MasterCard with this account, the ATMs do not need to be Citibank ATMs.
 Regardless of which ATM you use Citibank will not charge fees for currency conversion or ATM withdrawal.